fiiiu/tangamandapio/README.md

     nikola new_post

 Enter the title of the new post.
-Nikola will tenerate two files with that title as name, one for the metadata and one for the text of the post.
+Nikola will generate two files with that title as name, one for the metadata and one for the text of the post.
 Open the files and fill them.

 ## Build